MaxFleur/LightCombatManager/README.md

 # Tools & Installation
 LCM is written in C++17.
 The following tools are used for development:
-* [Qt5](https://www.qt.io/) for the user interface
+* [Qt6 or Qt5](https://www.qt.io/) for the user interface
 * [Catch2](https://github.com/catchorg/Catch2) for Unit testing ([Catch2 license](https://github.com/catchorg/Catch2/blob/devel/LICENSE.txt))
 * [Uncrustify](https://github.com/uncrustify/uncrustify) for code formatting.
 * CMake as build system.

 For most Linux distributions, all these libraries can be installed using their respective official package manager.
-For Windows, installers for Qt5, CMake and Catch2 are available.\
+For Windows, installers for Qt, CMake and Catch2 are available.
+If no Qt6 installation is found on your system, the application searches for a Qt5 installation instead.\
 Alternatively, if you just want to run the application without any installing, just download the binaries provided with the latest release.

 ## Linux